jondeuce/mwiexamples/README.md

 $ julia my_script.jl data/images/image-175x140x1x56.nii.gz --T2map --T2part --TE 0.007 --output output/basic/
 ```

-The first line sets the environment variable `JULIA_NUM_THREADS` to enable multithreading within Julia.
+The first line sets the environment variable `JULIA_NUM_THREADS` to enable multithreading within Julia (4 threads in this example).
 The second line calls `julia` on `my_script.jl` as follows:

-* The image file `data/images/image-175x140x1x56.nii.gz` is passed as the first argument
+* The 4D image file `data/images/image-175x140x1x56.nii.gz` is passed as the first argument
 * The flags `--T2map` and `--T2part` are passed, indicating that both T2-distribution computation and T2-parts analysis (to compute e.g. the myelin water fraction) should be performed
-* The flag `--TE` is passed with argument `0.007`, setting the echo time to 7ms
+* The flag `--TE` is passed with argument `0.007` in this example, setting the echo times to 7 ms, 14 ms, ...
-* The flag `--output` is passed with a folder `output/basic/`; T2-distribution and T2-parts results will be stored here
+* The flag `--output` is passed with a folder `output/basic/`; The folder output/basic will be created and the T2-distribution and T2-parts results will be stored there.

 See the [arguments](https://jondeuce.github.io/MyelinWaterImaging.jl/dev/cli/#Arguments-1) section of the documentation for more information on command line arguments.